nwisbeta/github.io/pages/app_design/touch-gesture-control.md

 ## Swipe
 Swipe gestures must allow navigation, and actions within the app, (Material.io, iOS Human Interface Guidelines) including:
 * Go back to previous page, using swipe right
-* Transition across related categories on a single page (sibling transition)
+* Transition across related categories on a single page - a sibling transition
 * Reveal or complete action e.g. delete or acknowledge
 * Move through a tutorial
 * Swipe down to refresh